colanzio5/Test-Stand-DAQ/README.md

 SDSU Rocket Project DAQ Client
 =================================
 Software Repository for SDSU Rocket Project Avionics.
 DAQ software package is responsible for data acquisition and command/control of the vehicle

+**NOTE** Old client is located in Depreciated Folder.
+Current or new client and server software should be organized according to current folder structure
 ## Dependencies and Install
 * mosquitto broker install - git clone
 <https://github.com/eclipse/mosquitto.git>